-Now consider the scenario in Figure 1(b): there is only one direct path between the attacker (i.e., a dishonest transmitter) and the receiver, but the attacker wants to make the receiver believe that there are two paths existing similar to the real multipath propagation shown in Figure 1(a).
+Now consider the scenario in Figure 1(b): there is only one direct path between the attacker (i.e., a dishonest transmitter) and the receiver, but the attacker wants to make the receiver believe that two paths exist similar to the real multipath propagation shown in Figure 1(a).
 To this end, the attacker sends the signal alone first.
-After duration Δ_t , she superimposes a fresh signal copy into the one already in transmission.
-For both the original signal and the time-delayed copy, the attacker multiplies them with attenuation factors w_1 and w_2 to mimic the signal amplitude attenuation caused by real paths.
+After duration $\Delta_t$ , she superimposes a fresh signal copy onto the one already in transmission.
+The attacker scales both the original signal and the time-delayed copy by attenuation factors $w_1$ and $w_2$ to mimic the signal amplitude attenuation caused by real paths.
 Consequently, the receiver observes an aggregation of one signal plus a time-delayed copy, with each undergoing a certain amplitude attenuation, and thus thinks that they are caused by the multipath effect.

 The example in Figure 1(b) assumes that there exists only one direct path between the attacker and the receiver (i.e., no multipath effect is considered).
-In practice, the attacker's crafted multipath signal is affected by the real multipath effect as well, and she should have a way to deal with the impact caused by the real multipath between herself and the receiver.
-Our research reveals that the attacker can easily achieve this goal by reverse-engineering existing wireless channel estimation algorithms and performing linear transformations to the original signal.
+In practice, the attacker's crafted multipath signal is affected by the real multipath effect as well, and she should have a way to deal with the impact of this real multipath.
+Our research reveals that the attacker can easily achieve this goal by reverse-engineering existing wireless channel estimation algorithms and performing linear transformations on the original signal.

 To defend against this attack, we propose a detection technique utilizing an auxiliary receiver (or antenna) at a different location to identify the virtual multipath channels and the fake channel characteristics.
 Specifically, the attacker must craft its transmitting signal to make the target receiver believe a particular channel characteristic.
-However, we show that the crafted signal exhibits inconsistent channel characteristics to the auxiliary receiver.
+However, we show that this crafted signal exhibits inconsistent channel characteristics to the auxiliary receiver.
 Based on this result, we create a defense scheme that does not require the receivers to have any prior knowledge about the real channel characteristics between themselves and the transmitter.

 We perform real-world experimental evaluation on the Universal Software Radio Peripherals (USRPs).
-The experimental results show that an attacker, by using the virtual multipath channel as camouflage, can fool a target to believe any desired channel characteristic with successful probability of 95.0%.
-However, when the defense approach is enforced, the attack can be discovered with probability more than 91.2% and the false alarm rate can be reduced to 0 with a carefully chosen detection threshold.
-The experimental results suggest that the discovered attack is a real threat to existing location distinction schemes using the spatial uncorrelation property, and demonstrate the success of the defense approach.
+Experimental results show that an attacker, by using the virtual multipath channel as camouflage, can fool a target to believe any desired channel characteristic with successful probability of 95.0%.
+However, our defense can discover this attack with probability more than 91.2% and the false alarm rate can be reduced to 0 with a carefully chosen detection threshold.
+The experimental results suggest the discovered attack is a real threat to existing location distinction schemes using the spatial uncorrelation property, and demonstrate the success of the defense approach.
 Our contributions are summarized as follows.

-- We discovered the multipath propagation can be artificially made in a lab environment, and created a technique that can successfully generate virtual multipath channels. - Based on the virtual multipath channel, we identified a new type of attacks that can defeat all existing location distinction algorithms using the spatial uncorrelated property of wireless channels. - We created a defense technique to detect such attacks and protect location distinction systems. - We implemented real-world prototypes of both the attack and the defense technique.
-We experimented on top of the prototype implementations to examine the practical impact of the attacks and the effectiveness of the proposed defense method.
+• We discover that multipath propagation can be artificially

+- made in a lab environment, and create a technique that can successfully generate virtual multipath channels. - Based on the virtual multipath channel, we identify a new type of attack that can defeat all existing location distinction algorithms using the spatial uncorrelated property of wireless channels. - We create a defense technique to detect such attacks and protect location distinction systems.
+We specifically explore such attacks in OFDM systems and craft corresponding defenses according to the objective of attackers. - We implement real-world prototypes to examine the practical impact of the attacks and the effectiveness of the proposed defense method.

-2. PRELIMINARIES
+2 PRELIMINARIES